 - Someone who will help you run the numbers in a straight forward fashion.
 For example, we put together a spreadsheet that will show you whether our offer is more advantageous to you than trying to pay for repairs or offer credits to potential homeowners.

 - An all-cash offer that is delivered to you within 24 hours.

 - The ability to close in as little as three days if you wish.

 - A cash sale that puts guaranteed money into your hands.

-Depending on the status of your mortgage and several other factors, selling your home to an investor as-is could be one of the smartest, most stress-free moves you ever make.
+Depending on the status of your mortgage and several other factors, selling your home as-is to a home investor for cash could be one of the smartest, most stress-free moves you ever make.

-I Want To Sell My House For Cash… Now What?
+I Want To Sell My House For Cash… How Do I Get Started?